0xSilverest/sf6-frame-data-extractor/README.md

 ## Todo

-- [  ] Add other text inputs
-- [  ] Add CSV export functionality
 - [ ] Implement error handling for network issues
 - [ ] Add support for batch processing of all characters

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Disclaimer